bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/LocalStorage-VS-SessionStorage.md

 …But if you open the same page in another tab, and try again there, the code above returns `null`, meaning "nothing found".

-That’s exactly because `sessionStorage` is bound not only to the origin, but also to the browser tab.
+That's exactly because `sessionStorage` is bound not only to the origin, but also to the browser tab.
 For that reason, `sessionStorage` is used sparingly.

 ### Storage event